Entertainment center

 A TV stand is usually a smaller item of furniture, large enough to support an average television of the 1970s or 1980s (with a boxy footprint), often with some additional media components in a cabinet below, such as a stereo amplifier or a DVD player.
 These were often made of wood and equipped with casters.
 Wheels allowed access to the cabling from behind, access for cleaning behind and beneath, and permitted temporary relocation of the television for specific viewing scenarios.
-As televisions became larger, they became unwieldy to move, and less in need of being moved due to better viewing at distance; also becoming at the same time much thinner, and more suited to permanent fixture.
+As televisions became larger, they became unwieldy to move, and less in need of being moved due to better viewing at a distance.
+Also becoming at the same time much thinner, and more suited to permanent fixture.
 During this transition, TV stands gave way to entertainment centers in many homes.

 In many homes, an entertainment center is often placed in the living room, family room, recreation room, or bedroom.
 Audioholics reviewer James Larson criticized entertainment centers for causing bad performance in speaker systems, poor ventilation of electronics, poor access to cables and connections, and restrictions on television sizes.
 According to Larson, a better choice is "a low-profile, minimalist TV stand".